zqx1392/hello-world/README.md

 One of the most intense shit in a while. really no comment right now...

+It's more or less the story of Yuuji, fighting against the evil, while learning his true self.

 A man should never repeat the mistakes again.

 For now.